 Disposal information for common household hazardous wastes:

 There are year-round disposal options for some common household hazardous wastes.
-Store others until the next collection event, which which has not be scheduled yet.
+Store others until the next collection event.

 Acids – Hold for a HHW event